kamilbanas85/Electricity_Demand/README.md

 <p align="center">
     <img src="https://user-images.githubusercontent.com/53495965/211203111-c5ac464b-cd38-4c80-9430-5dcb941981c9.png" width=50% height=50%>

-Fig. Comparison of daily load profiles for year seasons.
+Fig. Comparison of daily load profiles for a year seasons.

 A electricity usage in residential starts increasing in the morning around 5 a.m.
 People begin getting ready for work and school and, on a cold morning, turn the heat up, turn on the hot water or turn on the coffee maker.
 In the winter, usage typically declines between 8 a.m. and 5 p.m. once buildings have warmed up and outside temperatures begin to rise.
 During a summer peple turn on air-condition.
 At 5 p.m., when people are getting home, there is another spike in energy use as lights and appliances are turned on at multiple homes and outside temperatures decrease as the sun sets.
 Load starts dropping off again when people power down to go to bed for the night.